ZhangZhe030201/FutureKE/README.md

 - **31,555 papers** covering **2023–2025** collected from [the ACL Anthology](https://aclanthology.org/) PDFs and parsed into editable text through [DeepSeek OCR](https://github.com/deepseek-ai/DeepSeek-OCR)

-On top of this corpus, FutureIE identifies future work sentences through rule-based filtering and a fine-tuned [SciBERT](https://github.com/allenai/scibert) classifier, and then extracts entities and semantic relations using [HGERE](https://github.com/yanzhh/HGERE).
+On top of this corpus, FutureKE identifies future work sentences through rule-based filtering and a fine-tuned [SciBERT](https://github.com/allenai/scibert) classifier, and then extracts entities and semantic relations using [HGERE](https://github.com/yanzhh/HGERE).

 The resulting dataset includes: